dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 ## Analyze and Share

-I am combining analyze and share phases due to the fact that they contain the same information.
+I am combining analyze and share phases because in my case they contain the same information.

 In these phases, I created various data visualizations that form a story in Tableau Public, which explores how members and casual riders use Cyclistic bikes differently with various questions: